Guide to Visiting Antelope Canyon: Top Insider Tips

 About Antelope Canyon

-Located in the Navajo Indian Reservation just east of Page, Arizona, this natural wonder is one of the most photogenic sites on the globe.
+Located in the Navajo Indian Reservation near Page, Arizona, this natural wonder is one of the most photogenic sites on the globe.

 The canyon was formed as a result of sandstone erosion from flash floods weaving through the rocks over thousands of years.
 The walls are spectacularly smooth with swirling formations, measuring approximately 120 feet between the stream bed and the rim of the gorges.